I probably don’t need to remind you that indulging in too many sugary sweets will take its toll on you.

 6 Tbsp carob or cocoa powder

-3 Tbsp sweetener (I use vegetable glycerine, xylitol, erythritol or any combination thereof, due to being on a candida diet.
+3 Tbsp sweetener (I use vegetable glycerine, xylitol, erythritol, or any combination thereof, due to being on a candida diet.
 Use a little more if using erythritol since it isn’t as sweet.
-My Homemade Truvia® is a great option as well.)
+Truvia is a great option as well (here’s how to make your own.).)

 1 tsp vanilla (Spicery Shoppe Vanilla is a great alcohol-free brand.)